 After doing this exercise you now have one to three topics that there is a market demand for, that you love and care about, and that you believe you have something good to contribute with.

 The world is drowning in an ocean of content.
 When a field is highly competitive, it can be challenging to get much attention to yourself no matter how good you are.

 The common angle of looking at a topic is no longer of any real interest.
 You should add an angle on an angle.

 Keep an open mind as you might happen to find that various passions mixed in a personal way can create something unique.
-There are a gazillion sites about fashion, but there’s only a handful about fashion and cooking.
+There are a gazillion blogs about fashion, but there’s only a handful about fashion and cooking.